Manuel Moroun: Bridge ownership

 Moroun bought the Ambassador Bridge in 1979 when shares came on the market.
 It had originally been privately built by railroad interests.
+The bridge was estimated in 2010 to be worth between $1.5 and $3 billion.

 In 2009, the Michigan Department of Transportation (MDOT) sued Moroun and the Detroit International Bridge Company, for failing to comply with the terms of a contract to construct ramps connecting the Ambassador Bridge to nearby I-75 and I-96 freeways as part of the Gateway Project.
 In February 2010, Wayne County Circuit Judge Prentis Edwards ruled that Moroun and the chief deputy of the Detroit International Bridge Co., Dan Stamper, were in violation of the contract, and ordered them to come into compliance.
 On January 12, 2012, Judge Edwards found both Moroun and Stamper to be in non-compliance with his previous order, and ordered both men to jail, denying a motion to stay the order until it could be appealed to the Michigan Court of Appeals.
 After spending a night in jail, both men were released by the appellate court while they heard the case.

 The United States and Canadian governments have agreed to build the Gordie Howe International Bridge, a bridge between Detroit and Windsor to be located downriver, and to be funded entirely by the Canadian government.
 All tax revenues from tolls from the Gordie Howe bridge are to be granted to Canada for the next 50 years after construction completes.
 This is in contrast to the tolls collected on the Ambassador Bridge, which are subject to United States taxes and given to Detroit.
 Critics suggested that Moroun's opposition was fueled by the prospect of lost profits from duty-free gasoline sales at the bridge.

 Ed Arditti, of the online news site Windsor Square, suggested the appointment of Mark R. McQueen to the new Windsor-Detroit Bridge Authority was intended to anger the Moroun family.
 McQueen had been the executive assistant to Hugh Segal, Prime Minister Brian Mulroney's chief of staff, when the Mulroney government had a dispute with Moroun.

 Michigan Central Station

 Moroun owned Michigan Central Station from 1995 until 2018, when it was then sold to the Ford Motor Company.
 Moroun and his family had faced criticism for failing to invest in the property over its years of ownership, leading to a significant amount of decay within the property, and generally contributing to the "urban blight" characteristic that has enshrouded Detroit for much of the latter part of the 20th century through the early 21st century.

+On June 11, 2018, Matthew Mourun confirmed the transfer of possession and sale of the station and the warehouse to the Ford Motor Company.